 If you have a history of back pain or injury, talk to our team to find out more about what type of exercise is safe for you.
 We can recommend gentle activities that focus on building core strength to improve stability in your back.

 Stretching can make a difference when it comes to treating sciatica.
 Gentle rotation of the hips may relieve pain and increase range of motion and strength, particularly when coupled with exercise.

 Regular exercise and stretching can go a long way in reducing pain and inflammation caused by sciatica.
-Dr. Le and Dr. Morris are here to help you find stretches that are best for you.
+Dr. Le is here to help you find stretches that are best for you.

 These days, many people have office jobs that necessitate sitting at a desk for most of the workday.
 Maintaining proper posture when sitting is essential if you want to reduce low back pain and sciatica.
 Ensure your chair has good lower back support and keep your knees level with your hips.

 Practicing proper form is just as important when you’re active.
 When lifting heavy objects, keep your back straight and lift with your legs to help reduce your risk of spinal injury.
 Move up and down and avoid twisting as you lift.

 Sciatica is a condition that may recur even when you take preventive measures.
 If you begin to notice pain in your buttocks or leg, at-home care can keep the flare-up from getting worse.
 Many people find that applying heat or ice packs to the affected area effectively relieves pain because it helps reduce inflammation.
 Consult with our team to find out which is the best for your specific condition.

 At Spinal Stenosis and Disc Center, Inc., we offer a range of nonsurgical treatments for severe sciatica.
 Non-surgical spinal decompression can be effective if your symptoms don’t respond to more conservative treatment methods, and Dr. Le can help you determine if this is a good treatment option for you.